Analytic understanding of the resonant nature of Kozai Lidov Cycles with a precessing quadrupole potential: Averaged Equations

 Since $\alpha$ is small the dynamics on short time scales follow the known (test particle triple system) Kozai-Lidov Cycles, which have two constants of motion: $j_{z}$ and

 On longer time scales the parameters of the KLC, $j_{z}$ and $C_{K}$, evolve.

-Consider the following ansatz for the vector $\mathbf{e}$ in the $x-y$ plane: At any time $\tau$, the projection of the vector $\mathbf{e}$ on the $x-y$ plane can be presented as a point moving on a slowly evolving ellipse with semi major axis $a$ inclined with an angle $\theta$ with respect to the $x$ axis and semi minor axis $b$ centered at the origin, i.e
+Consider the following ansatz for the vector $\mathbf{e}$ in the $x-y$ plane: At any time $\tau$, the projection of the vector $\mathbf{e}$ on the $x-y$ plane can be presented as a point moving on a slowly evolving ellipse with semimajor axis $a$ inclined with an angle $\theta$ with respect to the $x$ axis and semiminor axis $b$ centered at the origin, i.e

 where $\phi$ is a slowly dynamically evolving phase and